 The asynchronous counter is simple and straightforward in operation and construction and usually requires a minimum amount of hardware.
 In asynchronous counters, each flip flop is triggered by the previous flip flop, and hence the speed of operation is limited.
 In fact, the settling time of the counter is the cumulative sum of the individual settling times of the flip flops.
 This type of counters is also called ripple or serial counter.

 As we know the problem of asynchronous counter it needs lots of time to perform its task.
 So the speed limitation of asynchronous counters can be overcome by applying clock pulses simultaneously to all of the flip flops.
 This causes the settling time of the flip-flops to be equal to the propagation delay of a single flip flop.
 The increase in speed is usually attained at the price of increased hardware.
-This type of counter is also known as a parallel counter.
+This type is also known as a parallel counter.